blackflux/js-gardener/README.md

 # Sample Project

-While this project utilizes itself for testing (how cool is that?), a cleaner example can be found [here](test/mock).
+While this project utilizes itself for testing - how cool is that? - a cleaner example (without the grunt file) can be found [here](test/mock).

 All [my npm packages](https://www.npmjs.com/~simlu) also utilize Gardener.